sparkslabs/guild/README.md

 does use the normal blocking sleep function.

 The Display Actor initialises by capturing the passed parameters.
-Once the actor has started, it's process_start method is called, enabling it to create a display, it then sits and waits for messages.
+Once the actor has started, its process_start method is called, enabling it to create a display, it then sits and waits for messages.
 These arrive when a caller calls the actor method 'show' our its alias 'input'.
 When that happens the upshot is that the show method is called, but in a threadsafe